Saturday, October 15, 2016

 Stopping at a motel for the night, Fuller has a run-in with a belligerent, racist jerk of a salesman at the front desk while trying to check in.
 Back in the car, the CB crackles to life and Rusty Nail comes back on, insistently calling for Candy Kane.
 And while Lewis wants to leave well enough alone, once more, Fuller bullies him into participating in another practical joke; and so, as Candy Kane, he invites Rusty Nail to meet him/her at the same motel at midnight, and to bring a bottle of pink champagne, but gives him the room number of the hostile salesman, who is in the room right next to theirs.
 When midnight rolls around and Rusty Nail actually shows up, the brothers watch and then silently listen through the wall for the expected chaos next door; but instead, they hear a brief exchange, an even briefer struggle, and then, dead silence.
 No one seems to be laughing as they quickly rush to lock the door.

-The next morning, the Thomases are rousted by the authorities; seems the salesman was found up the road a piece in the median, half dead, with his lower jaw ripped-off.
+The next morning, the Thomases are rousted by the authorities; seems that salesman was found up the road a piece in the median, half dead, with his lower jaw ripped-off.
 The local sheriff suspects our boys were involved and while Fuller denies this Lewis caves and spills the whole story.
 And after a severe tongue-lashing, the two are ordered to be out of Utah by sundown.
 Back on the road, Rusty Nail is still on the air, looking for Candy Kane.
-A freaked out Lewis reaches out and admits it was all just a bad joke and he was the girl all along; but when Rusty Nail demands an apology, Fuller takes over and tells this psycho what he can do with himself.
+A freaked-out Lewis reaches out and admits it was all just a bad joke and he was the girl all along; but when Rusty Nail demands an apology, Fuller takes over and tells this psycho what he can do with himself.
 And after a pregnant pause, Rusty Nail comes back with some friendly advice -- on how they should really get that taillight fixed, meaning he knows who they really are and is most probably right behind them...

 Clay Carver broke into showbiz with his college buddy, Donal Logue, writing and producing the Jimmy the Cab Driver bumpers that appeared on MTV in the early 1990s, where the greasy looking and bespectacled and motor-mouthed Jimmy (Logue) riffed on popular videos of the day to his terrified passengers.
 And it was while developing a possible feature film adaptation of the highly excitable and hygienically challenged character when Carver crossed paths with J.J.
 Abrams, back when he was just Jeffrey Abrams, scripting things like Regarding Henry (1991), Forever Young (1992), and that living stink-bomb of a comedy, Gone Fishin’ (1997).
-And while Jimmy the Cab Driver: The Movie went nowhere, the two hit it off and decided to collaborate on a horror movie, something different, to try and save the genre from the glut of post-Scream (1996) self-referential slashers.
+And while Jimmy the Cab Driver: The Movie went nowhere, these two hit it off and decided to collaborate on a horror movie, something different, to try and save the genre from the glut of post-Scream (1996) self-referential slashers.

 Taking the germ of an idea that anonymity breeds irresponsibility, especially at the dawn of the internet age, which gave everyone the means to hide their identity and behave abhorrently online with little to no repercussions, the main crux of the film was, What would happen if some merry pranksters’ joke backfired, people got hurt, even killed, and the butt of the joke finds out who you really are and decides to return the favor?
 (In the finished film, Fuller even refers to the Citizen’s Band as a prehistoric internet.)